prpole/dissertation/chapter3/norris_capitalocene.md

 > differences, and went on through their appointed way, jovial,
 > contented, enthroned, and Unassailable.

-In this thumbnail sketch of the food system, the production-distribution-consumption schema that Norris took as the basis for his would-be Epic of the Wheat trilogy (*The Wolf* was to be the third installment and discuss consumption and food shortages), it is clear who runs the show.
-The farmer and the consumer are along for the ride conducted by the speculators.
+It is clear who runs the show in this thumbnail sketch of the food system, the production-distribution-consumption schema that Norris took as the basis for his would-be Epic of the Wheat trilogy (*The Wolf* was to be the third installment and discuss consumption and food shortages).
+The farmer and the consumer are along for a ride conducted by the speculators.
 The “appointed grooves” of the resistless Wheat are appointed by the same people who set up the “cogs and wheels” of the financial machine, the machine going around and